 Do Raw Fed Dogs Get Enough Manganese

-I have my dogs nutrient tested every few years, and their current diet meets their nutritional needs.
-A certified nutritionist, Harmony & Balance Pet Nutrition, reviewed several of my recipes to confirm that my DIY formulations meet their needs.
+I've had my dogs nutrient tested a couple of times, and their diet meets their nutritional needs.
+A certified nutritionist, reviewed several of my recipes to confirm that my DIY formulations meet their needs.
 I'm confident my dogs get enough manganese in their diet.
 Therefore, I don't need to feed fur for this trace mineral.
+Instead, I feed rabbit feet, rabbit ears, and cow ears (all with fur) to my dogs as an occasional treat.

 Fur May Support Better Gut Health